-Donna Hay's easy to make rich and fudgy Chocolate Brownies converted for the Thermomix.
+Donna Hay's easy-to-make rich and fudgy Chocolate Brownies converted for the Thermomix.

-What I love about them is they’re made with cocoa powder instead of cooking chocolate.
+What I love about them is they’re made with cocoa powder instead of melting chocolate.
 Whenever I buy chocolate with good intentions of using it for cooking, it gets devoured by my greedy teens (or myself 😋).

-How to Make Step by Step
+Step by Step Instructions

 Note: This is a summary of the instructions.
 The full ingredients and instructions are shown in the recipe card below.